 Would you like to learn our best tricks to avoid RSI false signals?
 This article will explain the critical problems of an RSI-based strategy and how to solve them.

 In this article, you will learn some of our best tricks.
 You will understand how to avoid the classic mistakes and limit the false signals of the Relative Strength Index Indicator.

 The false signals of an RSI

 Let’s start by defining a false Relative Strength Index Indicator signal because many novice traders are not clear about this concept.

-Many traders consider false signals the regular movements of an oscillator, which is not optimal for perfect market entry timings.
+Many traders consider false signals the standard characteristic of an oscillator, which is not optimal for perfect market entry timings.
 Also, the stochastic indicator or the Chande Momentum belongs to the oscillator family:

-Let us give you an example of a false signal (with another indicator): try to think of a buying and selling strategy based on the intersection of two moving averages.
+Let us give you an example of a false signal (with a different indicator): try to think of a buying and selling strategy based on the moving averages crosses.

-When there is no well-defined trend, averages will continuously cross, causing you to enter and exit from the market continuously.
+When there is no well-defined trend, the moving averages will continuously cross, causing you to enter and exit from the market continuously.

 These continuous stops and go are considered real false signals because they continue to collect losses, but this is not precisely what happens in a strategy based on the RSI indicator.

 With that in mind, try to think about what happens when a Relative Strength Index Indicator breaks the oversold area and immediately goes back while the price doesn’t start to go down.

 This is not a false signal as with the example of the moving average because, despite entering the market, you have not yet gone out either in profit or in a loss.

 Generally, we don’t like to use a stop & reverse strategy based on a Relative Strength Index Indicator because it would not make much sense, especially in today’s markets.